darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/selected-image.md

 : Create a high dynamic range image from the selected images, and store it as a new source file in DNG format.
 Images need to be properly aligned, which implies that they have been taken on a sturdy tripod.
 You can also generate HDRs with programs like Luminance HDR, and later import them into darktable for further processing.
 Note that darktable will only create HDR images from raw files.

 duplicate
 : Create a virtual copy of the selected images within darktable.
 This allows you to test different edits on the same image, for example.
-Duplicate images share the same parent input file, but each have their own XMP sidecar file and separate entry in darktable's database.
+Duplicate images share the same parent input file, but each have their own XMP sidecar file and separate entry in darktable's library database.

 rotation
 : Perform a clockwise or counter-clockwise rotation on the selected images.
 The third button resets the image rotation to the value stored in the image's Exif data.
 This feature is directly linked to the [_orientation_](../../../module-reference/processing-modules/orientation.md) processing module -- adjustments made here are automatically converted into a history stack item for that module.